scalabel/scalabel/README.md

    python scripts/launch_server.py --config ./data/config.yml
    ```

    Then, the server can be accessed at `http://localhost:8686`.
 You can now check out [example usage](#example-usage) to create your first annotation project.
+Please make sure secure your redis server following https://redis.io/topics/security/.

 5. Get labels